 Overnight in Algiers at Hotel Samir.

-Monday 6th January – Djemilla, Constantine
+Tuesday 12th January – Djemilla, Constantine

 We take the long road to the city of Constantine, stopping along the way for many photo opportunities, arriving in the early evening.

 Dinner in Igherssan Restaurant, from which we will have a great view of Constantine’s famous cliffs and bridges at night.

 We head out to take the pulse of Constantine’s nightlife.